CONFEDERATION OF CANADA

 What Is A Minority Government?

 A minority government is a situation in which no one party has more than 50 per cent of the seats in the House of Commons.
-With 308 ridings electing MPs this time, a party would need 155 to form what's called a majority government.
+With 338 ridings electing MPs, a party would need 169 seats to form what's called a majority government.

 The day of defeat can be staved off for months, or even years, if the governing party strikes a pact with one or more small parties to support it on parliamentary votes.
 The usual payoff is a promise that the ruling party will introduce legislation that accomplishes some of the planks in the minor party's platform.
 At some point, however, the relationship falls apart over some deep disagreement on policy or an itch to get back to the polls to ask voters for a more stable majority government.